-NOTE: TTB announced on April 20 that they are extending any exemptions, waivers, or other authorizations currently provided in TTB G 2020-1A through December 31, 2020.
-TTB also stated that they are working on updating their original guidance and provide additional flexibilities provided by the CARES Act.
+TTB announced on April 20, and included in TTB Guidance 2020-04, that they are extending any exemptions, waivers, or other authorizations currently provided in TTB G 2020-1A through December 31, 2020.

 Formula Guidance

 Permittees are directed to follow the FDA guidance for formulating hand sanitizer, which is the WHO Formula with additional FDA requirements.
 "TTB is authorizing the manufacture of hand sanitizer products by DSPs using a formulation in the FDA guidance cited above without first obtaining formula approval from TTB."